adrianmota/learning-notes/html.md

 ## The DOCTYPE declaration

-At the beginning of the page, we saw like a tag, but it's not a tag, it is a type declaration, what does it mean?, HTML has evolved from multiple versions, and now we are working with the last version which is HTML5, and first we have to indicate that the following lines are HTML code, and that the HTML version is the last, this is used to indicate the browsers that the page works with the latest features of HTML, and to help the browsers show the web pages correctly.
+At the beginning of the page, we saw like a tag, but it's not a tag, it is a type declaration.
+HTML has evolved from multiple versions, and now we are working with the last version which is HTML5, and first we have to indicate that the following lines are HTML code, and that the HTML version is the last, this is used to indicate the browsers that the page works with the latest features of HTML, and to help the browsers show the web pages correctly.

 Many websites use previous versions of HTML, so, the modern browsers have to deal with previous versions of HTML due to the compatibility.
 That said, each time we create a new web page, we have to define the type declaration of the document, that indicates that the file is an HTML file and that it's using the lastest HTML version.